Background pattern

 • if you have a history of epileptic seizures

-If you have renal tubular acidosis (RTA, excess acid-producing substances in the blood due to renal dysfunction) or severe urinary tract infections, your doctor may need to adjust the medication dosage.
+If you have renal tubular acidosis (RTA, excess of acid-producing substances in the blood due to kidney dysfunction) or severe urinary tract infections, your doctor may need to adjust the dose of the medication.

 Children and adolescents